ElanMedoff/josh-css/rendering-logic-2/README.md

 ## Absolute sizes

-block elements positioned absolutely without specified sizing doesn't shrink to fill the available space, instead it behaves like `width: min-content`.
-But if it can't break a line, i.e. if the word is too long, it'll either expand the container, or spill out of it and introduce a horizontal scroll if there's a constrained width or with left and right.
+block elements positioned absolutely without specified sizing doesn't grow to fill the available space, which is unusual for block. so how does an absolutely positioned element determine its size?

+tl;dr it wants to be as small as it can. it'll grow to fit the content, with a few caveats:

+- if there's a fixed width, it will line-break and increase the height, while keeping the specified width
+- if there's a specified `left` and `right`, same as ^
+- if there's a specified `left` but no `right`, it'll grow to the right edge of the screen before it wraps

 ## Single Axis